tuyenld/circuitlover/_posts/2020-12-11-connect-Pi-Zero-to-internet.md

 ### 3. Window settings for Internet Connection Sharing

 Go to `Control Panel\Network and Internet\Network Connections`.
-If everything is good, you should see a new Ethernet Adapter (i.e. Ethernet 4 in my case).
+If everything is good, you should see a new Ethernet Adapter (i.e., Ethernet 4 in my case).

 ![Window IP setting](/images/posts/pi/window-setting-new-NIC.png)